benoit-dev/webfeedback/webfeedback/README.md

 [Your App]
   └─ Widget (webfeedback package)
       └─ API Client (fetch calls)
-          └─ Your Proxy API (/api/webfeedback/*)
+          └─ Your API Routes (/api/webfeedback/*)
-              └─ Adds GitHub credentials from env vars └─ WebFeedback API Server (hosted)
+              └─ Calls GitHub API directly using env vars └─ GitHub API
-                      └─ tRPC procedures
-                          └─ GitHub API
 ```

-This architecture keeps your GitHub credentials secure on your server while allowing the widget to work from any website.
+This architecture keeps your GitHub credentials secure on your server (in environment variables) while allowing the widget to work from any website.
+The API routes call GitHub directly - no proxy server needed!